SFDC-Assets/TLDR-Button/README.md

 # TL;DR - Easily invokable experience that uses GPT for Summarization

 *TL;DR Button!
 Summarizes content on any record on any field.* Fully declarative control - turnkey plug & play, drag this button on your page layout and you now have the ability to use GPT to help summarize data!
 If you’re not familiar with the lingo, TL;DR means Too Long; Didn’t Read and is used as a way to provide a summary.
-The summary also provides two other valuable things, like (1) Next Steps suggested and (2) Health Score for the engagement.

 *Do these **two small steps BEFORE** the install (1-min)*
 - (1) Add a Remote Site Setting (Setup >> Remote Site Setting >> New).
 Call it GPT.
 And use this URL: http://gpt-sapi.us-e2.cloudhub.io.
 Click Save.